 - Keep copies of any recorded conversations you send or receive about the harassment from anyone at your job.
 This information may help your case by showing how people responded when you reported the harassment.1

 In addition, you may want to consider contacting an employment discrimination lawyer who can look at your case in detail and give you advice about your options.
 Some options may include filing a charge with the Equal Employment Opportunity Commission or with your state’s civil rights agency, human rights agency, or fair employment office.
 Depending on the case, you may be able to file a lawsuit in court against your employer.
 You can talk to a lawyer to find out more about the options available in your particular case.
 For a lawyer referral service in your state, go to our Finding a Lawyer page.

 Can I file a complaint with the government?
-Can I sue the employer?
+Can I sue my employer?

-You may find legal resources in your area by going to our Finding a Lawyer page and choosing your state from the drop-down menu.
-Note: Many of the organizations listed on our website may not handle employment cases but you may call to find out if you wish.
+To find out if you can sue your employer, you can find legal resources in your area by going to our Finding a Lawyer page and choosing your state from the drop-down menu.

 Workplace Restraining Orders (Filed by Employers)